 The following article is written by guest author and Beijing expat Dr. Melissa Rodriguez, N.D.
-Her website address is www.drmelissarodriguez.com
+She currently works in the Integrative Medicine department at Beijing United Family Hospital (where I also work).
+Her website address is www.drmelissarodriguez.com:

 For many expats, living in a busy metropolitan city like Beijing has many advantages.
 Benefits include exposure to a different language and culture, a plethora of delicious foods to excite the palate, and the chance to live unique, life altering experiences.
 However, there is also one major disadvantage, namely our exposure to pollution and toxins.
 Thankfully our bodies can deal with these unwanted substances through a process called detoxification.

 It seems that “detox” is quickly becoming one of today’s top health related buzz words, but the fact that our bodies are capable of cleansing our system of toxic materials is nothing new.
 We have 5 organs of detoxification: our skin, our liver, our kidneys, our bowels, and our lungs.
 These organs not only help our body dispose of metabolic wastes -for example the bi-products of cellular respiration- but also rid the body of toxins that are harmful to our system.